Pakistan names Tariq Bajwa as new central bank governor - finance ministry

-ISLAMABAD, July 7 Pakistan has appointed former civil servant Tariq Bajwa as the new governor of its central bank, the finance ministry said on Friday.
+ISLAMABAD, July 7 (Reuters) - Pakistan has appointed former civil servant Tariq Bajwa as the new governor of its central bank, the finance ministry said on Friday.

 "The President of Pakistan is pleased to appoint Tariq Bajwa as Governor State Bank of Pakistan (SBP) for a period of three years from the date he assumes office," according to a statement posted on the official finance ministry Twitter feed.